sdetweil/MMM-Config/README.md

 we just need to call some function on this fields data

-well, we HAVE MM-Config.extension.js that is being loaded already, so we can put the functions in there one for each data type. and we can use the javascript regylar expression function to validate the data 1 char at a time, live that looks like this (without the regex strings, which are long.. look at the code if u need to)
+well, we HAVE MM-Config.extension.js that is being loaded already, so we can put the functions in there one for each data type. and we can use the javascript regular expression function to validate the data 1 char at a time, live.
+That looks like this (without the regex strings, which are long.. look at the code if u need to)
 ```js
 // this is for the cron type field, I hope to add to compliments
 function cron_validator(content){